calmm-js/partial.lenses.validation/README.md

 Validation [transform](https://github.com/calmm-js/partial.lenses/#transforms)
 [combinators](https://wiki.haskell.org/Combinator) for [Partial
 Lenses](https://github.com/calmm-js/partial.lenses/).
+This library is designed for sparse validation in UIs to give user feedback.
 The main idea is to produce validation errors in the same shape as the data structure being validated.
-This way validation errors can be mechanically associated with the corresponding elements of the validated data structure.
+This way validation errors can accessed at the same path as the data and can be mechanically associated with the corresponding elements of the validated data structure.

 [![npm version](https://badge.fury.io/js/partial.lenses.validation.svg)](http://badge.fury.io/js/partial.lenses.validation)
 [![Bower version](https://badge.fury.io/bo/partial.lenses.validation.svg)](https://badge.fury.io/bo/partial.lenses.validation)